Clinical Service Programs

 A more recent approach to improving clinical care has been through the development of centers of emphasis for particular diseases and conditions prevalent in eastern North Carolina.
 Within the last few years, centers have been established for the comprehensive care of patients with cancer, diabetes, addiction disorders, and allergy and asthma.
 In addition, the goal of the East Carolina Heart Institute is to help reduce the number of deaths due to heart disease and improve cardiovascular health in eastern North Carolina.
 Each of these centers integrates advanced clinical services, basic and clinical research, and educational activity into a single entity.
 Other exceptional programs with a regional focus include high-risk obstetrics, trauma, accident and injury prevention, HIV/AIDS, developmental evaluation and rehabilitation, to name a few.
 These examples of direct clinical service complement an abundance of activities that indirectly influence medical care in the region.
 Every clinical department sponsors annual seminars to update regional physicians on current topics in medical care, and faculty members travel to regional community hospitals to present lectures to physicians and other health care providers.

 Finally, medical students themselves are involved in a number of service activities.
-Students are responsible for the administrative activities of the Greenville Community Shelter Clinic, which provides health care to homeless people each week under the aegis of the Pitt County Medical Society.
+Students are responsible for the administrative activities of a free weekly clinic staffed by volunteers at the Pitt County Health Department, as well as the weekly Greenville Community Shelter Clinic, which provides health care to homeless people under the auspices of the Pitt County Medical Society.
 Students and faculty also collaborate to provide care to children with special needs in a series of summer camps sponsored by the Department of Pediatrics.
-A free clinic in the Grimesland community is staffed by volunteers and primarily serves migrant workers.